The Biggest NEMT Challenges of 2021

 2021 has been a challenging year for everyone.
 We’ve spent the year navigating life as we continue to adapt to Covid-19 policies and restrictions.
 Most of us can agree that we’re in a better place than we were a year ago—we have Covid-19 vaccines widely available, businesses have figured out how to safely allow people to gather once again on a large scale, and offices are back open for in-person work.
 Still, running a business poses more challenges than ever before, and the non-emergency medical transportation industry is no exception.
+Most of the companies see that their earnings are not as they used to be before Covid.
 We took a look at some of the biggest challenges NEMT providers have faced this year and how they worked to overcome them.

 As we know, the shift from manual to digital processes has become a natural next step in almost every industry.
 Many non-emergency medical transportation providers have also made the switch, but some are adamant against investing in technology.
 This may appear to save them money up front, but it costs them a whole lot more.
 Over time, the cost of doing business—scheduling, routing, billing, and dispatching—is enormous without the right software.
 Not only does it become costly, it also is a slow, inaccurate process, which means hours of work may not even yield accurate results when all is said and done.
 All this to say, investing in reliable NEMT scheduling software is essential in today’s landscape.
 Those who try to stick with old-fashioned methods are doomed to fail.